ejpedersen/grat_rep1/git_basics.md

 I will update this markdown with instructions on how Atom's integration works.
 Hopefully this demonstrates how easy it can be even with command line.

+I added this line within Atom's editor, which I intend to add-commit-push via Atom.